Syedwaqas768/Homelab---Enterprise-101/README.md

 # Attack Simulation — [guide](https://docs.projectsecurity.io/e101/cyberattacksimulation/)
 - Recon by using Nmap service/port scan to find SSH/WinRM/RDP that were exposed
-- Initial access by Phishing credentials that were captured to MailHog and used them to SSH into the corporate server
+- Initial access by Phishing credentials that were captured to MailHog and used them to SSH'd into the corporate server
 - Lateral movement by Password spray over WinRM, then Evil-WinRM shell into the Windows client where I pivot to the Domain Controller via RDP
 - Exfiltration: Copied a file titled `secret.txt` off the Domain Controller
 - Persistence by adding a local admin and a scheduled task that triggers a reverse shell